 On the south side of the island, Makena Beach is a great place to SUP.
 The beach is gorgeous and so are the views of Haleakala from the water.
 Kihei is a popular spot with locals since the town is more residential the waters tend to be calm.
 Paddleboarding with little kids is easy.
 Just set them on the front of the board (wearing a life jacket) and start paddling!

-3. Discover what to do in Maui Below the Water’s Surface
+Discover What to do in Maui Below the Water’s Surface

 Part of the fun of exploring Maui is discovering what’s below the water’s surface.
 Maui is a great place to see a variety of marine life including sea turtles and dozens of varieties of vibrantly colored fish.
 Here are some of our favorite spots for families to snorkel.